 Last season saw the ACC clearly divided into two divisions, with NC State and Clemson occupying the space between.
 The league sent that seven team first division to the NCAA Tournament, where Virginia bounced back from the biggest upset in NCAA Tournament history to win the first NCAA Championship in school history as well as the ninth National Title for an ACC team in the last 19 years.
 The lone offseason coaching change was a complete surprise in multiple ways, with Buzz Williams departing for his home state after taking Virginia Tech to its first Sweet 16 since the Tournament first expanded to 32 teams while Danny Manning held on at Wake Forest for a possible lame duck season on primarily contractual grounds and Boston College kept Jim Christian around because they’re evidently used to being bad at basketball now.
-The ACC landed 20 of the nation’s top 100 high school recruits and received significant reinforcements through the transfer market, but heavy losses to graduation and the NBA Draft could lead to a relatively down year for much the conference, with the possibility of as few as six teams eventually heading to the NCAA Tournament.
+The ACC landed 20 of the nation’s top 100 high school recruits and received significant reinforcements through the transfer market, but heavy losses to graduation and the NBA Draft and a postseason ban for Georgia Tech could limit the conference to six NCAA Tournament berths.
 Finally, a rule change moving the 3 point line back to the international distance could have a significant impact for all of college basketball; among other things, scoring in the paint will get easier for teams that still shoot well, while the adjustment from high school to college will get even harder.

 *This article will be updated for personnel changes through the beginning of the season and will receive additional updates prior to the start of the full conference schedule in January and prior to Tournament play.

 2018-2019: 32-6, 14-4 in the ACC (3rd); lost to Michigan St. in the Elite 8

 Preseason Projection: 2nd in the ACC; Final Four

 Record after non-conference play: 11-1, 1-0 in the ACC NET Ranking 8